renkun-ken/formattable/README.md

 ## `htmlwidget` conversion in interactive environments

 `formattable` will automatically convert to an `htmlwidget` when in an `interactive()` context such as the console or RStudio IDE.
-If you would like to avoid this conversion and see the `markdown` table output, please use `as.character`.
+If you would like to avoid this conversion and see the `markdown` table output, please use `format_table` that calls `knitr::kable` with formatters or call `as.character` with the `formattable data.frame` object.

 ## License